ndrsf/log4shell/README.md

 Be advised that some antivirus scanners are already blocking the Log4j execution, so don't be alarmed if your scanner goes off.
 This code is safe - trust me.
 Or don't, you can easily check yourself.

+Thanks to [mbechler](https://github.com/mbechler) for his support in debugging the LDAP configuration.

 ## But... why the 1000th implementation of this security issue?
 I wanted to try it myself from start to finish, and every setup I found uses some library or tools or other programming languages to show the attack.